Have you ever caught yourself star gazing, wondering what lies beyond this extraordinary planet of ours?

 The best star gazing requires the clearest of skies.
 Light pollution is the enemy of star viewing — the more light the blurrier the stars.

 Above most crowded cities, you're lucky if you see the sky at night.
 Most times you're trying to break through the haze.
-But some countries thrive on clear skies that attract star gazing tourism.
+But some countries that thrive on clear skies are beginning to attract star gazing tourists.

 Take the Andean foothills of northern Chile, in South America, where astronomers gather for some of the planet’s best star viewing.
 The Observatorio Cerro Mamalluca attracts visitors from around the world and is open to the public.

 The region's desert location and rare clouds makes it home to a large concentration of the world's top observatories.
-It wasn't always like this - some towns have put small shades on their streetlights to diminish the glare.
+It wasn't always like this but now some towns have put small shades on their streetlights to diminish the glare.

 Chile is also a fabulous site for a night of gazing at the stars, especially the Southern Cross — it may be 180 million light years away, but you can just look up and see it with your naked eye.